defenseunicorns/uds-cli/docs/overrides.md

 ### Values Files

 The `valuesFiles` in an `overrides` block are a list of `file`'s.
-It allows users to override multiple values in a Zarf package component's underlying Helm chart, by providing a file with those values instead of having to include them all indiviually in the `overrides` block.
+It allows users to override multiple values in a Zarf package component's underlying Helm chart, by providing a file with those values instead of having to include them all individually in the `overrides` block.

 ### Values